Find Grad Schools

 186 Yearly Graduations

 Purdue University - Main Campus is the 10th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 186 people received their master's degree in communication & journalism from Purdue.
-Of these students, 75% were women and 31% were members of underrepresented racial-ethnic groups.
-Purdue University - Main Campus communication & journalism graduates who receive their master's degree go on to jobs earning a median salary of $54,196.
+About 80% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #11